 Faculty ranks and the general descriptions and expectations for the different ranks are explicitly described in the “Criteria and Guidelines for Faculty Tracks, Appointments and Promotion” document.
 These ranks represent different levels of performance expectations and the achievements and accomplishments of faculty members.

-Promotion to the ranks of Associate Professor and Professor require review by the Chair, Dean, Peer Review Committee, and University Promotion Committee; endorsement by the Dean; and approval by the Provost and President.
-The candidate’s performance, achievements and accomplishments are evaluated by the Peer Review Committee that is appointed on ad hoc basis by the School Dean, and is assisted by external reviewers.
+Promotion to the ranks of Associate Professor and Professor require review by the Chair, Dean, school’s Peers Review Committee, and University Promotion Committee; endorsement by the Dean; and approval by the Provost, President and Board of Trustees.
+The candidate’s performance, achievements and accomplishments are evaluated by members of the Peers Review Committee who are appointed on ad hoc basis by the School Dean, and is assisted by external reviewers.
 Research collaborators who have worked with the candidate within the last ten years, present or former mentors, prior faculty colleagues or close friends cannot serve as reviewers.
 The external reviewers must be at the level of promotion that is being considered or higher and from institutions that follow a similar academic (U.S.) system.

-The Peer Review Committee submits its recommendations to the School Dean who makes a recommendation to the Provost who in turn shall convene the University Peers committee.
-The review of file by the University Peers committee and decision follow the University promotion process bylaws.
+The Peers Review Committee submits its recommendations to the School Dean who makes a recommendation to the Provost who in turn shall convene the University Promotion Committee (UPC).
+The review of file by the UPC and decision follow the University promotion process bylaws.